jjfcode/Bills_tracker/Bills_tracker_v3/README.md

 ### **Marking Bills as Paid**
 1. Click the checkbox (☐) next to a bill
 2. The bill will be marked as paid (✓) and date updated
+3. **A dialog will appear to enter a payment confirmation number (optional)**
-3. Click "Apply Changes" to confirm
+4. Click "Apply Changes" to confirm
-4. A new bill for the next cycle will be created automatically
+5. A new bill for the next cycle will be created automatically
+6. The confirmation number will be shown in the new "Confirmation" column

 ### **Searching and Filtering**
 1. **Default View**: App opens showing only PENDING bills (most useful for daily use)